mariamonzon/ComputerVisionOpenCV/README.md

     const Scalar &     borderValue = morphologyDefaultBorderValue()
     )
 ```
-        // Parameters

-        src input image; the number of channels can be arbitrary, but depth should be CV_8U, CV_16U, CV_16S, CV_32F or CV_64F.
-        dst output image of the same size and type as src.
-        kernel structuring element used for dilation; if elemenat=Mat(), a 3 x 3 rectangular structuring element is used.
-        anchor position of the anchor within the element; default value (-1, -1) means that the anchor is at the element center.
-        iterations number of times dilation is applied.
-        borderType pixel extrapolation method.
-        borderValue border value in case of a constant border

 There are 3 types of structuring elements supported by OpenCV.
 For creating structuring elements, OpenCV provides the function [**`cv::getStructuringElement`**](https://docs.opencv.org/4.1.0/d4/d86/group__imgproc__filter.html#gac342a1bb6eabf6f55c803b09268e36dc).
 You can also create any other structuring element using numpy arrays.
 It is simply a matrix.